 According to Carr, the backlash against city centers may be especially acute in America, where high rates of car ownership make suburban life less inconvenient.
 “The United States has always been a country that somewhat fears density,” she said.

 But she, like other experts, worries that a potential retreat from cities will come at a cost.
-After all, density makes mass transit systems viable, improves access to public facilities (including hospitals) and promotes innovation
+After all, density makes mass transit systems viable, improves access to public facilities (including hospitals) and promotes innovation and creativity.

 “I think as designers and urban planners we have to think about how we emphasize the benefits of density,” Carr added.
 “Because now, whenever anyone tries to build new housing anywhere, it’s probably going to be the first question that people have.”

 Even before the development of germ theory, people have distrusted the benefits of living in close quarters.
 The Victorians’ widespread belief that miasma (or “bad air”) helped spread disease partly justified the clearance of London’s 19th-century slums.
 During the 2003 SARS outbreak, the perils of density were seemingly laid bare when faulty plumbing saw the deadly virus sweep through Hong Kong’s Amoy Gardens housing estate.